ChristianWinsor/MPFree/README.md

 - Drop files into the `/Android/media/<your.package.name>/Music/` folder visible on your phone via USB or with your favorite file manager.
 - Open MPFree to play, browse, or organize your music.
-- All playlists are simple, readable files stored in the same directory—easy to back up, move, or edit outside the app.
+- All playlists are simple, readable files stored in the same directory.
+Easy to back up, move, or edit outside the app.

 You bring the beat, we bring the player.
 ──────────────────────────────🎼──────────────────────────────